-Staff of the Authority presents the reasons supporting the recommendation for the cancellation, refusal or conditions of approval of the application.
+Staff of the Authority presents the reasons supporting the recommendation for the refusal or conditions of approval of the application.
 Any reports, documents or plans that form part of the presentation shall be properly indexed and received.

-Staff and/or legal counsel of the Authority should not submit new information at the hearing as the applicant/permit holder will not have had time to review and provide a professional opinion to the Hearing Board.
+Staff of the Authority should not submit new information at the hearing as the applicant will not have had time to review and provide a professional opinion to the Hearing Board.